 - Shopping trip

-Reasons for absence are recorded and retained by the school.
-When a referral to the Attendance Service is made, the child’s Registration Certificate, copies of all letters sent to parents and minutes of any meetings MUST be attached to the completed AS1 referral form with any other relevant information.
+When a referral is made, the child’s Registration Certificate, copies of all letters sent to parents and minutes of any meetings need to be attached to the completed AS1 referral form with any other relevant information.

 - Home visits